Exploring Vancouver in Winter: Top Attractions for a 4-Day, 3-Night Trip

 Vancouver Chinatown

-Vancouver's Chinatown is the largest in Canada and the third largest in North America.
-In 1881, the Canadian government hired 15,000 Chinese workers to build the Pacific Railroad, but the railroad lasted only four years.
-Upon completion, many unemployed migrant workers came to Vancouver, where the railroad terminus was located, and settled in the area, which flourished until the 1920s, but gradually declined due to the Chinese Exclusion Act, and did not flourish again until the 1970s.
+Vancouver Chinatown is the largest in Canada and the third largest in North America.
+Its history dates back to around 1881, when the Canadian government hired 15,000 Chinese workers to build the Pacific Railway.
+However, the railway was completed in just four years, leaving many unemployed workers who then settled in Vancouver, where the railway terminus was located.
+Chinatown thrived until the 1920s but gradually declined due to anti-Chinese legislation.
+It wasn't until the 1970s that the community began to flourish again.

 BC place